 Hours: Open every day, the general Park Hours are Sun-Thu: 6am-8pm, Fri-Sat: 6am-10pm.

-I haven't camped there but was impressed by the views offered by many of the campsites.
+The views offered by many of the campsites are impressive.
 You can camp overlooking the lake and the lights in the distance or set up a primitive camp along the lake and listen to the water lapping on the shore.

 Wikipedia lists the following fish species: Largemouth Bass, White Bass, Striped Bass, Crappie, Sunfish, Catfish (Channel), Tilapia, Carp, Buffalo fish.
 An Arizona fishing license is required.